WukLab/Hotpot/hotpot/Documentations/configurations.md

 ## Data Options
 ### Data Region Size
 Option: `DR_PAGE_NR_SHIFT`
 Explanation: This option determines the size of a data region.
 Since Hotpot currently only supports 4KB page size, so if you set DR_PAGE_NR_SHIFT to 10, that will make the region size to 4MB.
+The math is: `Data_Region_Size = PAGE_SIZE * (1 << DR_PAGE_NR_SHIFT)`.

 ### Maximum Dataset (File) Size
 Option: `DSNVM_MAX_REGIONS_SHIFT`
 Explanation: This option determins the maximum size of a hotpot dataset (or file).
 A hotpot dataset consists of multiple data regions.
-And the number of data regions equals to `1<<DSNVM_MAX_REGIONS_SHIFT`.
+And the number of data regions equals to `1 << DSNVM_MAX_REGIONS_SHIFT`.
 Do note that the file concept is used by hotpot to reuse the posix file APIs.

-### Number of Maximum Files
+### Maximum Number of Datasets (Files)
 Option: `NR_DSNVM_FILE`
-Explanation: This determins how many hotpot files can be opened at the same time in one machine.
+Explanation: This determins how many hotpot datasets (or files) can be opened at the same time in one machine.
+Since we target applications that only use a few large datasets, the typical number of datasets should be small.

 ### Transation Mode
 The following code snippt controls what transaction model hotpot is using.
 The current version only supports one transaction model at one time.
 We have per-file transaction model which not reliable, so we decide to push it out in next version.
 To enable MRSW, change `#if 0` to `#if 1`.
 To enable MRMW, keep `#if 0`.